rishimo/scd-shop/README.md

 # scd-shop
-Repository for resources &amp; template files used in The Shop at the Siebel Center for Design
+Repository for resources &amp; template files used in The Shop at the Siebel Center for Design.